google/opencasebook/patents.md

 2. **Implicit Licenses:** The existence and scope of implied patent licenses in open source licenses;
-3. **Express but Non-specific Licenses:** Express grants in open source licenses that do not include the term "patent;" and
+3. **Express but Non-specific Licenses:** Express grants in open source licenses that do not include the term "patent;"
-4. **Patent Exhaustion:** The doctrine of patent exhaustion and its applicability to the distribution of open source software.
+4. **Patent Exhaustion:** The doctrine of patent exhaustion and its applicability to the distribution of open source software; and
 5. **License Termination:** Circumstances that can lead to an ineffective or terminated patent grant.